cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 ### Neutral

-- Fault definitions need to have a clear framework in order to avoid debates about whether or not an attack has actually take place.
+- Fault definitions need to have a clear framework in order to avoid debates about whether an attack has actually taken place.

 ## References